Ginkgo improves quality of life

 Participants in this study who took Ginkgo Biloba extract the longest reported the greatest improvement in all ratings measured.
 10 continuous months of supplementing with Ginkgo extract was more effective than 4 months.
 Their life improved even more the longer they took Ginkgo Biloba extract.[xvi]

-Gingko Biloba Improves Attention and Memory
+Ginkgo Biloba Improves Attention and Memory

-Researchers at the University of Northumbria in the UK set out to determine if a single dose of Gingko would improve attention and memory in healthy volunteers.
+Researchers at the University of Northumbria in the UK set out to determine if a single dose of Ginkgo would improve attention and memory in healthy volunteers.
 This placebo-controlled, multi-dose, double-blind trial worked with 20 people.

-Participants were given either a placebo or single-dose of Gingko Biloba extract of 120, 240 or 360 mg.
+Participants were given either a placebo or single-dose of Ginkgo Biloba extract of 120, 240 or 360 mg.
 They were tested for their speed of attention, attention accuracy, memory speed and quality of memory.
 They were tested before the dose or placebo, and again at hours 1, 2.5, 4, and 6 hours.

 The scientists reported that Ginkgo improved multiple cognitive performance measures.
 Most dramatic were with “speed of attention”.
 And results were better with the highest dose of 360 mg compared to the 240 mg dose.